Analytic Scalar Field Theory

 where $\phi^{2}$\ is assumed to be real and positive, and where the integration $ {\displaystyle\oint} $\ is along \href{https://en.wikipedia.org/wiki/Hankel_contour}{a Hankel contour} around the positive $z$ half-line \cite{Hankel,f(R)}. \ The right-hand side of (\ref{BasicID}) is well-defined and completely unambiguous so long as $\nu$ is not a negative integer. \ In particular, a \textquotedblleft marginal\textquotedblright\ interaction in $N$ spacetime dimensions (ND) is given by $\nu=N/\left( N-2\right) $. \ In ND the coupling constant $\kappa$ is always dimensionless for potential energy density $V\left( \phi\right) =\kappa\left( \phi^{2}\right) ^{\frac{N}{N-2}}$.

-As an illustration of the method, consider the $O\left( \kappa\right) $ contribution to the vacuum expectation value (VEV) of the potential energy density. \ To this order in $\kappa$, only the free-field VEV of a Gaussian is required to complete the calculation. \ This is easily shown to be
+As an illustration of this new method, consider the $O\left( \kappa\right) $ contribution to the vacuum expectation value (VEV) of the potential energy density. \ To this order in $\kappa$, only the free-field VEV of a Gaussian is required to complete the calculation. \ As shown in the Appendix this is

-either by using operator methods or else by standard Feynman diagram combinatorics. \ The calculation therefore reduces to the free-field evaluation of $\left\langle \phi^{2}\right\rangle $, which can be done in ND using a momentum cut-off, or $\zeta$ function regularization, or dimensional regularization. \ All that remains is evaluation of the manifestly convergent contour integral in (\ref{BasicID}). \ Thus, by rescaling the variable of integration,
+The calculation therefore reduces to the free-field evaluation of $\left\langle \phi^{2}\right\rangle $, which can be done in ND using a momentum cut-off, or $\zeta$ function regularization, or dimensional regularization. \ All that remains is evaluation of the manifestly convergent contour integral in (\ref{BasicID}). \ Thus, by rescaling the variable of integration,

 where $\left\langle \phi^{2}\right\rangle $\ is assumed to be positive. \ The integral yields to routine contour evaluation methods that take into account the analytic structure of the integrand. \ The result is